×

 As believers, we have the choice to follow God and pursue His will, thus storing rewards, glory, and honor for us in heaven.
 Or, we can do the opposite and incur tribulation and distress on our soul.

-This can also be observed in passages such as 1 Corinthians 3:12-17 where the Apostle Paul states to the Corinthian believers that any of them who builds on the foundation of Jesus Christ with wood, hay, or straw will see those things burned up in the fire of Jesus’s judgment, and if everything is burned up this person will be “saved, yet though as through fire.”
-This is contrasted with the positive reward from building with gold or precious stones—deeds that fire refines and makes more precious.
-Clearly, eternal judgment related to eternal destiny is not in question, for the gifts and calling of God are irrevocable (as we shall learn in 11:29).
-However, the deeds we do on earth will only receive lasting glory and honor from God (verse 7) if we serve others.
+This negative experience for believers is contrasted with the positive reward from building with gold or precious stones—deeds that fire refines and makes more precious (1 Corinthians 3:14).
+In each case, the believer’s eternal judgment related to their relationship as a child of God is not in question, for the gifts and calling of God are irrevocable (as we shall learn in Romans 11:29).
+However, the deeds we do on earth will only receive lasting glory and honor from God if we serve others (v 7).
 The process of judgment will be, for a time, highly discomforting for many.

 Historically, Christianity has, in the main, held that our time on earth is a time of purification, and necessary for preparation to live in a perfect world where all sorrow ends.
 C. S. Lewis reflected that entering eternity with lessons not learned would make us unprepared to fully enjoy eternity.
-We aren’t told much about how this will operate, and speculation on this topic has historically led to much dispute (and more than a little manipulation).
-However, it is made abundantly clear throughout scripture that any suffering or discomfort we endure here on earth will be positively repaid many times over at the judgment of Jesus, in ways we can barely imagine, and any comfort we offer ourselves on earth through selfish ambition will bring a discomfort many times greater than whatever we avoided on earth.
-Jesus Himself referred to this many times, such as in Matthew 19:29 where He says anything we give up in this earthly life to serve Him, He will repay “a hundredfold.”
-An earthly investor could only dream of an investment that would return a hundred times the original investment, but this is the norm in God’s spiritual economy.
+We aren’t told much about how this will operate, and speculation on this topic has led to much dispute.
+However, it is emphasized throughout scripture that any suffering or discomfort we endure here on earth will be positively repaid many times over at the judgment of Jesus, in ways we can barely imagine, and any comfort we offer ourselves on earth through selfish ambition will bring a discomfort many times greater than whatever we avoided on earth (1 Corinthians 2:9).

 There are three primary Greek root words translated “life” (noun) or “live” (verb):

-Psuche: the root for our word psyche appears 105 times in scripture and is translated “soul” about half the time and “life” the other half (occasionally along with “mind” or “heart”).
+• “Psuche”: the root for our word “psyche” appears 105 times in scripture and is translated “soul” about half the time and “life” the other half (occasionally along with “mind” or “heart”).
 Depending on context it refers to our time on earth or an aspect of the human makeup that includes our conscious reality.

-Bios: the root for our word biology is translated life, living and “good” and is used to refer to the means and activities of living, like our word “livelihood” – the activities by which we stay alive and derive meaning from daily existence (Example 1 John 2:16).
+• “Bios”: the root for our word biology is translated “life,” “living,” and “good” and is used to refer to the means and activities of living, like our word “livelihood”—the activities by which we stay alive and derive meaning from daily existence (1 John 2:16).

-Zoe: the root of our word zoology and zoo is almost always translated “life” and refers to the quality of life experience, the quality of our spiritual experience of life (Example: John 3:16).
+• “Zoe”: the root of our words “zoology” and “zoo” is usually translated “life” and often refers to the quality of our physical life experience (2 Corinthians 4:10-11), and/or the quality of our spiritual experience of life (John 3:16; Romans 2:7).

-Loving and serving others is a lot of trouble, and requires a daily sacrifice of setting aside self.
-In 2:5-10 God makes abundantly clear that such living not only avoids extremely negative consequences that attend a self-seeking life, but also accumulates eternal benefits that transcend anything we can even imagine.
+Loving and serving others is a lot of trouble and requires a daily sacrifice of setting aside self.
+It also requires patiently waiting, deferring gratification (1 Peter 5:6).
+In Romans 2:5–10 God asserts that living a life of service to others not only avoids negative consequences that attend a self-seeking life, but also accumulates eternal benefits that transcend anything we can even imagine (1 Corinthians 2:9).

 Biblical Text

-9 There will be tribulation and distress for every soul of man who does evil, of the Jew first and also of the Greek, 10 but glory and honor and peace to everyone who does good, to the Jew first and also to the Greek.
-11 For there is no partiality with God.
+There will be tribulation and distress for every soul of man who does evil, of the Jew first and also of the Greek, but glory and honor and peace to everyone who does good, to the Jew first and also to the Greek.
+For there is no partiality with God.

 Check out our other commentaries:

-• Genesis 10:1-5 meaning
+• Daniel 8:23-27 meaning

-• Romans 16:6-8 meaning
+• Luke 16:18 meaning

-• Matthew 1:11 meaning
+• Hebrews 10:11-14 meaning

-• Ecclesiastes 1:8-11 meaning
+• Exodus 5:1-5 meaning